BillsJ/achilles/README.md

 achilles
 ========

 A lightweight framework for structured web applications.
+N.B: This is still a work in progress; help would greatly be appreciated, as would any ideas.

 ## Introduction
 ### Install